As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image

-- Inspect your feet and toes every day for cuts, blisters, redness, swelling, calluses, or other problems.
-Use a mirror-laying a mirror on the floor works well-or get help from someone else if you cannot see the bottoms of your feet.
-Notify your health care provider of any problems.
+- inspecting the feet and toes every day for cuts, blisters, redness, swelling, calluses, or other problems.
+Using a mirror—handheld or placed on the floor—may be helpful in checking the bottoms of the feet, or another person can help check the feet.
+A health care provider should be notified of any problems.

-- After a bath or shower, file corns and calluses gently with a pumice stone.
+- filing corns and calluses gently with a pumice stone after a bath or shower.

-- Each week or when needed, cut your toenails to the shape of your toes and file the edges with an emery board.
+- cutting toenails to the shape of the toes and filing the edges with an emery board each week or when needed.

-- Always wear shoes or slippers to protect your feet from injuries.
-Prevent skin irritation by wearing thick, soft, seamless socks.
+- always wearing shoes or slippers to protect feet from injuries.
+Wearing thick, soft, seamless socks can prevent skin irritation.

-- Wear shoes that fit well and allow your toes to move.
-Break in new shoes gradually by first wearing them for only an hour at a time.
+- wearing shoes that fit well and allow the toes to move.
+New shoes can be broken in gradually by first wearing them for only an hour at a time.

-- Before putting your shoes on, look them over carefully and feel the insides with your hand to make sure they have no tears, sharp edges, or objects in them that might injure your feet.
+- looking shoes over carefully before putting them on and feeling the insides to make sure the shoes are free of tears, sharp edges, or objects that might injure the feet.

-- If you need help taking care of your feet, make an appointment to see a foot doctor, also called a podiatrist.
+People who need help taking care of their feet should consider making an appointment to see a foot doctor, also called a podiatrist.